is-leeroy-jenkins/Baby/Docs/Distribution.md

-# How to distribute SharpBrowser with your own branding
+# How to distribute BudgetBrowser with your own branding

 #### Step 1: Clone the source

-Create a Github clone of SharpBrowser using [our tutorial](Compilation.md).
+Create a Github clone of BudgetBrowser using [our tutorial](Compilation.md).

 #### Step 2: Open BrowserConfig.cs